lucylow/Yeezy-Taught-Me/README.md

 * Recurrent Neural Network [RNN]:
   * Used for classifying, processing, and **making predictions based on time-series** with time, sequence, or anything with a temporal dimension.
   * The decision a recurrent net reached at **time step t - 1** affects the decision it will reach one moment later at **time step t**.
+  * Recommendation to run Yeezy Taught Me script on GPU, as RNNs are computationally intensive

 * Long Short Term Memory [LSTM]:
   * LSTM + Vanilla RNN solve the **vanishing gradient problem** since  units allow gradient flows to be unchanged